kr4ch/stargate_clock/README.md

 * 3d print files are used to assemble the rings and act as spacer to a wall
 * a decorative ring can be created and put on the front to act as "clock face"

+(!)
+Enter your own API key from openweathermap.org in main.py

 ![](stargate_clock2.jpg)